 After you let your serum sink in (ideally wait 10 minutes), put on a moisturizer.
 The function of a moisturizer is to hydrate, yes, but it's not going to penetrate anywhere near as much as a serum.
 It's more to sit on top and protect the skin, along with other functions like controlling shine, balancing your pH, repairing the skin barrier, soothing redness or whatever—depending on what you buy.

 Right now, because of the warm weather, I'm using this lightweight gel moisturizer from Boscia:

-It’s actually black, which is pretty cool in itself (obvi it disappears once you rub it in).
-And it’s just enough to moisturize underneath your sunscreen, which you should most definitely be adding after you do all of this.
+It's actually black, which is pretty cool in itself (obvi it disappears once you rub it in).
+And it's just enough to moisturize underneath your sunscreen, which you should most definitely be applying on top after you do all of this.

 Oh!
 And if you REALLY want to supercharge this routine, add in the facial misting that I talked about in this post.

 Get the products